d2checkpoint-com/.github/profile/README.md

 ## Our Projects

-- [Website](https://github.com/d2checkpoint-com/d2checkpoint.com): The main website where players can upload and download checkpoint saves.
+- [Website](https://github.com/d2checkpoint-com/d2checkpoint.com): The main website where players can access checkpoint saves.
 - [Backend API](https://github.com/d2checkpoint-com/backend): The API that powers the website and allows other tools to interact with it.
-- [Discord Bot](https://github.com/d2checkpoint-com/bot): A bot that integrates with the Discord chat platform and allows players to manage their checkpoint saves without leaving the app.
+- [Discord Bot](https://github.com/d2checkpoint-com/bot): A bot that integrates with the Discord chat platform and allows admins to update the website in a secure manner.

 ## Resources

 - Our [scripts](https://github.com/D2Checkpoint/scripts) for setting up the virtual machines we use to run our bots
 - Our [macros](https://github.com/D2Checkpoint/macros) for controlling the bots
-- A list of [frequently asked questions](https://d2checkpoint.com/faq)!todo about our website and services
+- A list of [frequently asked questions](https://d2checkpoint.com/faq) about our website and services

 ## Get Involved